felix-hh/NPPES-Data-Provider/README.md

 `example.csv` shows 100 NPIs in this postprocessed format.
 It is very similar to the original format except for multivalued columns that converted to lists.

-The October 2023 version of this parquet dataset is available at https://felixh-shareables.s3.us-west-2.amazonaws.com/NPPES/nppes_20231008.zstd.parquet
+The October 2023 version of this parquet dataset is available at https://felixh-shareables.s3.us-west-2.amazonaws.com/NPPES/nppes_20231008.zstd.parquet.
+Note that it is ZSTD compressed.

 ## Dataset Overview